Akhlak-Hossain-Jim/invoice/README.md

 ## Issue
 As it is an only front-end app it wont save any work inherently.
-Without saving the work exiting the Browser or APP your work will lose.
+Without saving the work exiting or refreshing the Browser or APP your work will lose.